BoulderCodeHub/RWDataPlyr/README.md

 ## Overview

-RWDataPlyr is a tool to read and manipulate data generated from RiverWare(TM)  ([riverware.org](http://www.riverware.org)) simulations.
+RWDataPlyr is a tool to read and manipulate data generated from [RiverWare^TM^](http://www.riverware.org) simulations.
 It provides functions to gather data from multiple "scenarios", and aggregate the data in some manner.
 Common aggregation functions, e.g., annual minimum values, are included.

 ## Installation